- Start Up Cost:

 Right at Home is dedicated to the success of its network, delivering strong sales and returns.
-As an award-winning franchise, Right at Home holds 5-star franchisee satisfaction for seven consecutive years.
+As an award-winning franchise, Right at Home holds 5-star franchisee satisfaction for eight consecutive years.
 As a business giving back to the local community, it’s recognised on homecare.co.uk, as the most highly-recommended homecare provider.

 Right at Home’s initial two-week RightStart training, and on-site coaching prior to opening, will give you everything you need, to grow a profitable and sustainable business.

 As a Right at Home business owner, you’ll manage your own local office.
 This includes overseeing day-to-day operations, co-ordinating with your Registered Manager, recruiting high calibre CareGivers, and meeting Clients to ensure they are receiving the best possible care.

 Right at Home owners also drive business development, connecting with their community through referral partnerships, or hosting community events to support vulnerable adults and provide a better understanding of illnesses like dementia.

 Multi-franchise owner Nikesh Karia turned 40 in 2017.
 He was ready for a new challenge which would make a real difference in his community, finding the solution in Right at Home.
 This is #WhyICare